fozouni/mlsecops/README.md

   </a>
 </p>

- - In this repo, you can find out the fies, datasets, diagrams and presentations on the first [MLSecOps in Action Course](https://m-fozouni.ir/mlsecops) by Dr. Mohammad Fozouni.
+ - In this repo, you can find out the files, datasets, diagrams and presentations on the first [MLSecOps in Action Course](https://m-fozouni.ir/mlsecops) by Dr. Mohammad Fozouni.

  - Feel free to join us and enjoy learning one of the best fields in the thech industry!